Word page

 Common questions

 • What does collywobbles mean?
-It means stomach upset or nervous fluttering, often used in a playful way.
+Stomach upset or nervous fluttering.

 • How do you pronounce collywobbles?
-It is usually said as KOL-ee-wob-uhlz.
+It is commonly pronounced KOL-ee-wob-uhlz.

 • What words are similar to collywobbles?
-Butterflies, jitters, queasiness, and heebie-jeebies are close in spirit.
+Similar words include Jitters, Butterflies, Queasiness, and Nerves.